gasparka/thesis/docs/3_conversion.rst

 The basic idea behind OOP is to strictly define functions that can perform actions on some group of data.
 This idea fits well with hardware design, as 'data' can be thought as registers and combinatory logic as functions that perform operations on the data.
-VHDL has no direct support for OOP, but the OOP style can be still used by grouping data in record (same as C struct) and passing it as a parameter to functions.
+VHDL has no direct support for OOP but it can still be used by grouping data in record (same as C struct) and passing it as parameter to functions.
 This is essentially the same way how C programmers do it.

-:numref:`vhdl_oop` demonstrates pipelined multiply-accumulate(MAC), written in OOP VHDL.
+:numref:`vhdl_oop` demonstrates pipelined multiply-accumulate (MAC), written in OOP VHDL.
 Recall that all the items in the ``self_t`` record are expected to synthesise as registers.